gerlandotermini/vagrant/Readme.md

 When the installation is complete, make sure no errors were reported by any of the scripts.
 If everything went well, you can access your newly minted virtual enviroment with `vagrant ssh`.
 You can also visit the default WordPress site at `https://wp.local` (username: admin, password: vagrant), PhpMyAdmin at `https://db.local` (username: root, password: vagrant), and MailHog at `http://mail.local:8025` (no password required).

-**Please note**: Graduate Vagrant uses self-signed SSL certificates, which will trigger a warning on your browser about the connection not being secure.
+**Please note**: GT Vagrant uses self-signed SSL certificates, which will trigger a warning on your browser about the connection not being secure.
 This is expected, and can be fixed by configuring your browser to accept this exception and not display a warning anymore.
 There are [many resources on the web](https://stackoverflow.com/questions/7580508/getting-chrome-to-accept-self-signed-localhost-certificate) that explain how to do that.
 Feel free to research the solution that applies to your specific browser.

 ## Basic Usage